fkhadra/react-toastify/README.md

 ## Features

+- Easy to setup for real
+- Super easy to customize
 - Can display a react component inside the toast !
 - Don't rely on `findDOMNode` or any DOM hack
 - Has ```onOpen``` and ```onClose``` hooks.
 Both can access the props passed to the react component rendered inside the toast
-- Can be positioned per toast
-- Can remove toast programmatically
+- Can remove a toast programmatically
 - Define behavior per toast
-- Easy to setup
-- Super easy to customize
 - Use glamor for styling
+- Pause toast when the browser is not visible thanks to visibility api
+- Fancy progress bar to display the remaining time

 ## Migrate from v2 to v3